adamjanbialek/the-latest/README.md

 Future plans include:

-1. Adding pagination to ContentList.
-2. Implementing a solution that automatically displays the added opinion immediately after filling out the form.
+1. Implementing a solution that automatically displays the added opinion immediately after filling out the form.
-3. Missing UI elements:
+2. Missing UI elements:
 a) A sticky navbar that hides when the user scrolls down and reappears when the user scrolls up.
 b) Implementing a back button.
 c) After filling out the form in an article, displaying a panel thanking the user instead of resetting the form.